On this page:

 Overseas study and travel

 Full time students receiving Youth Allowance, Austudy or Abstudy who undertake approved study such as an exchange are entitled to a student payment up to the end of your overseas study.
 If you plan to combine travel and study overseas, your travel needs to be taken during the study period to remain eligible for Centrelink.

-Exceeding this time will result in the cancellation of your Centrelink payment.
+Exceeding this time will result in the cancellation of your Centrelink payment, as will travel solely for leisure.
 Centrelink payments must be claimed in Australia and cannot be reinstated while overseas.

 Rent assistance is not paid whilst overseas.